freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/change-text-with-click-events.md

 ---

 ## Description

 <section id='description'>

 When the click event happens, you can use JavaScript to update an HTML element.

-For example, when a user clicks the "Get Message" button, it changes the text of the element with the class <code>message</code> to say "Here is the message".
+For example, when a user clicks the "Get Message" button, it changes the text of the element with the class `message` to say "Here is the message".

 This works by adding the following code within the click event:

-<code>document.getElementsByClassName('message')[0].textContent="Here is the message";</code>
+`document.getElementsByClassName('message')[0].textContent="Here is the message";`

 </section>

 ## Instructions

 <section id='instructions'>

-Add code inside the <code>onclick</code> event handler to change the text inside the <code>message</code> element to say "Here is the message".
+Add code inside the `onclick` event handler to change the text inside the `message` element to say "Here is the message".

 </section>

 ## Tests

 <section id='tests'>

 ```yml